sankeerth-th/EchoesofEarth/README.md

 Special thanks to all contributors and users who have supported and inspired the development of Echoes of Earth.

 ## License
-Echoes of Earth is available under the MIT License.
+Echoes of Earth is available under the GNU Public License.
 For more information, see the [LICENSE](LICENSE) file.

 (Note: This README is a dynamic document and will be updated regularly to reflect the latest state of the project.)